f-sod/f-sod/README.md

-- 👋 Hi, I’m @f-sod
+- 👋 Hi, I’m Floriane
 - 👀 I’m interested in cheminformatics, computational structural biology and orphan disease
 - 🌱 I’m currently learning deep learning for drug discovery
-- 💞️ I’m looking to collaborate on intersting project involving AI - Drug design - Molecular docking
+- 💞️ I’m looking to collaborate on intersting project involving AI - Drug design - Molecular docking -
-- 📫 To reach me you can e-mail me at floriane.odje@etu.u-paris.fr
+- 📫 To reach me you can e-mail me at floriane.odje@gmail.com

 <!---
 f-sod/f-sod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.